Lanse Aux Meadows Canada

 Getting There and Logistics

-The nearest service town of any size is St. Anthony, 50 kilometres south, with a hospital, motels, and a small airport with connections to St. John’s.
-L’Anse aux Meadows itself has the Norseman Restaurant near the site entrance, which serves Newfoundland seafood, and a small number of guesthouses in the community of St. Lunaire-Griquet, 10 kilometres south.
+The nearest service town is St. Anthony, 51 kilometres south, with a hospital, motels, and a small airport connecting to St. John’s.
+L’Anse aux Meadows itself has the Norseman Restaurant near the site entrance serving Newfoundland seafood, and guesthouses in the community of St. Lunaire-Griquet, about 10 kilometres south.
+The full Viking Trail from Deer Lake (Route 430) is paved for most of its length – the “unpaved final stretch” reputation is somewhat outdated, though road conditions vary seasonally.

 Iceberg Season

-From April through June, icebergs calved from Greenland’s glaciers drift south through Iceberg Alley off the Newfoundland coast.
-L’Anse aux Meadows sits directly on this route.
-Locals track iceberg positions daily; the Iceberg Finder app gives current locations.
-A large berg grounded offshore within viewing distance of the Viking site is the kind of compound image that justifies the long drive.
-Humpback and minke whales follow the same cold current south.
+From April through June, icebergs calved from Greenland’s glaciers drift south through Iceberg Alley off the Newfoundland coast, and L’Anse aux Meadows sits directly on this route.
+Locals track positions daily; the Iceberg Finder app shows current locations and is genuinely useful.
+A large berg grounded offshore within view of the Viking sod houses is an image that earns its own category.
+Humpback and minke whales follow the same cold current south and are commonly spotted from the headlands above the site.